Open Governance

 LongHouse operates as a DBA (registered Arizona trade name) of Witch Haven Grove LLC, an Arizona LLC in active status.
 All financial obligations, contracts, and receipts are legally obligations of Witch Haven Grove LLC; "LongHouse" is the public-facing name under which the LongHouse civic mission is conducted.
 Future Phase 2/3 planning anticipates a dedicated LongHouse LLC once civic operations warrant separate liability partitioning; until that entity is filed and funded, this document refers to the Witch Haven Grove LLC umbrella.

-No performance bonuses, equity grants, or revenue-share incentives.
-This is a deliberate design.
+No performance bonuses, equity grants, or revenue-share incentives — and this remains the design when paid roles are eventually activated.
 Civic work's outcomes are long-horizon and non-financial; tying compensation to short-term financial metrics misaligns incentives.
-A representative whose scope expands has their base compensation re-evaluated against the state-median framework, but there is no variable-compensation layer on top of base pay.
 The Seven-Year Goals Process explains the broader reasoning about long-horizon accountability that informs this choice.

 Revenue sources